melonproject-archive/documentation/chapters/factory.md

     amguPayable(false)
     payable`

-This external function creates the Vault spoke of a water<b>melon</b> fund and adds the resulting contract address to the `managersToRoutes` mapping, mapped to the `msg.sender` (manager).
-The function implements the `componentNotSet()` modifier ensuring its one-time execution in the water<b>melon</b> fund setup process.
+This external function creates the Vault spoke of a Melon fund and adds the resulting contract address to the `managersToRoutes` mapping, mapped to the `msg.sender` (manager).
+The function implements the `componentNotSet()` modifier ensuring its one-time execution in the Melon fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
 Here, the `deductIncentive` parameter is set to `false`.
 &nbsp;

 `function completeSetup()